 Source: Ray Wenderlich

 Ideally, you should have a part of the house that is separated by a door, and the door is lockable.
-In “Big Corp” and working across organizations and functions, 99% of people do not know you work from home.
-The fact is home workers are considered less serious than those who drive into an office.
-So, there is no reason to broadcast the fact that you work from home.
-In fact, don’t talk about it; just get the job done.
+In “Big Corp,” working across organizations and functions, 99% of people do not know that you work from home.
+Home workers are considered less serious than those who drive into an office.
+So, there is no reason to broadcast that you work from home.
+Don’t talk about it; just get the job done.
 A dog barking or your child screaming gives the game away, and you will not be taken seriously after that.

 Make sure you have a private room.
-We all know the phenomena.
-On a conference call and someone is working from home in the kitchen where you can hear a crying baby or the wail of police sirens.
-To maintain the air of professionalism whilst in meetings, you need a quiet private room with no disruptions.
+We all know the phenomenon: On a conference call, someone is working from home in the kitchen, where you can hear a crying baby or the wail of police sirens.
+To maintain the air of professionalism during meetings, you need a quiet, private room with no disruptions.

 26. Make Your Office Nice

-The fact is you will be spending on average 1,976 hours per year in your home office, that is the same time you spend in bed or even in the rest of your house or outside world.
-Make it nice, make it a place you want to go, not a dingy corner under the stairs.
+The fact is you will spend an average of 1,976 hours per year in your home office, the same time you spend in bed or even in the rest of your house or outside the world.
+Make it nice, a place you want to go, not a dingy corner under the stairs.

-It is more important to have light and air than a lot of space.
-You do not need to take over the biggest room in the house as you are mostly looking at the screen, but having enough space to walk around a little is recommended.
+Light and air are more important than a lot of space.
+You do not need to take over the biggest room in the house as you mostly look at the screen, but having enough space to walk around a little is recommended.

 27. Use Natural Light

 If the sun shines, let it in.
-Unless you have no other choice, do not choose your cellar as an office.
-Plenty of natural light will make you feel good during the day, and you will feel at one with the world.
-My office for many years was on the top floor of my house, with huge skylight windows.
+Do not choose your cellar as an office unless you have no other choice.
+Plenty of natural light will make you feel good during the day, and you will feel at peace with the world.
+My office was on the top floor of my house for many years, with huge skylight windows.
 This was amazing during spring, autumn, and winter.
-But at the peak of summer, it really got hot, but it was worth it for the sunshine…oooh yeah.
-In summer, it was so hot in my office I was forced to present at our all-employee meetings conference calls in my underwear.
+But at the peak of summer, it got hot, but it was worth it for the sunshine…oooh yeah.
+In summer, it was so hot in my office that I was forced to present at our all-employee meetings and conference calls in my underwear.
 Thank god it was not with video.
 Sorry, everyone 🙂

 28. Use Ambient Lighting